 Sometimes, it can be difficult or even impossible to stay on the job.
 I've spoken to a couple of people who quit their job without providing two weeks notice and weren't sure about the repercussions.

-One person decided to quite after only having been at the job for a week.
+One person decided to quit after only having been on the job for a week.
 In this situation, it did not matter much that he did not give the employer notice since he had been there so briefly.
 I suggested that he not even mention this position when he applies for new jobs.

-It would have been wiser if circumstances allowed, if she had spoken to her boss first, and then sent her employer a resignation letter apologizing for not giving much notice (resignation letter - short notice), rather than just quitting without any notice.
+It would have been wiser if circumstances allowed if she had spoken to her boss first, and then sent her employer a resignation letter apologizing for not giving much notice, rather than just quitting without any notice.
 Even though a conversation about leaving your job can be difficult, it can be smoother if it's possible to take the time to explain why in person.